Patrice Bart-Williams: Projects

-Patrice commissioned the cultural series, Super Sunday, a monthly event that brought together some of the top musical acts from around the world, and included a spoken word brunch, which featured Saul Williams.
+Patrice commissioned the cultural series Super Sunday, a monthly event that brought together some of the top musical acts from around the world, and included a spoken word brunch, which featured Saul Williams.
 A live art installations and a dinner by renown German chef, Nelson Muller.
 A group of local musicians were selected to form the event's house band after an extensive audition process.
-Patrice did this because he felt that professional musicians were sometimes lacking in fire and passion for the craft.4 As part of the local element of the event, established artists shared the stage with audience members during jam sessions of the Super Sunday event.
+Patrice did this because he felt that professional musicians were sometimes lacking in fire and passion for the craft.
+As part of the local element of the event, established artists shared the stage with audience members during jam sessions of the Super Sunday event.

 Featured artists have included Youssoupha, Guizmo, Cody ChesnuTT, Tiken Jah Fakoly, Irma and Protoje.
-Patrice states that his intention was to begin cultivating a hive of creative talent, "by getting people together and making them network."
+Patrice stated that his intention was to begin cultivating a hive of creative talent, "by getting people together and making them network".
 In a series of interviews, he said "mixing, or metissage, is the future.
-Anyone who closes themselves to that is not very modern thinking."
+Anyone who closes themselves to that is not very modern thinking".
 All the artists were actual acquaintances of Patrice who he felt might appreciate a new type of platform.

 Patrice has become known for epic performances that trail a large range of large venues to small, intimate features.
-He has performed at daybreak at the Timbuktu festival as well as a midnight sun feature in Norway.
-Patrice will often use direct-marketing techniques through social media to inform his fans of where he would be performing, the most recent ones being sunrise performances joined by thousands of followers in Paris, Berlin, NYC, and London's best locations.
+He has performed at daybreak at the Timbuktu Festival as well as a midnight sun feature in Norway.
+Patrice will often use direct-marketing techniques through social media to inform his fans of where he would be performing, the most recent ones being sunrise performances joined by thousands of followers in Paris, Berlin, New York, and London's best locations.